Armenians violate ceasefire 90 times throughout the day | News.az

 Armenians violate ceasefire 90 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 90 times throughout the day, using large-caliber machine guns.

-Armenian armed forces, located on nameless hills in Noyemberyan and Ijevan regions, in Chinari village of Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Gaymagly, Gizilhajili villages and on nameless hills in Gazakh region, in Aghdam, Aghbulag villages of Tovuz region, and on nameless hills in Gadabay region, Azerbaijan's Ministry of Defense reports.
+Armenian armed forces, located in Shavarshavan, Voskevan villages and on nameless hills in Noyemberyan region, on nameless hills in Ijevan region, and in Chinari village of Berd region subjected to fire the positions of the Azerbaijan Army located in Gaymagly, Gushchu Ayrim villages and on nameless hills in Gazakh region, and in Aghdam village of Tovuz region, Azerbaijan's Ministry of Defense reports.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt village of Terter region, Shikhlar, Bash Garvand, Kangarli, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Khojavend regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Taghibeyli, Shikhlar, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Garvand, Garakhanbayli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Khojavend regions.

 News.Az